8.4 Career Development Program

 Example: Mary is enrolled in a Business Technology Program to become an office assistant.
 She is coded for 27 hours per week.
 A work experience in an office setting would enhance Mary’s employability and would build upon her interest in the field.
 Her FLSA maximum allows her to work in an unpaid position for up to 28 hours per week.
 To create a full time program that supports Mary’s educational pathway, she can be enrolled in the Career Development activity for as little as 5 hours per week to bring her participation hours up to full time participation of 32 per week.

-Example: Steve lacks his GED.
+Example: Steve lacks his high school equivalency.
 This is his only identified barrier to employment.
-After Steve obtains his GED he plans on going to work in the food service industry.
+After Steve obtains his high school equivalency he plans on going to work in the food service industry.
 He can be referred to the Career Development Program for a core activity.
-His stacked non-core activity can then be GED at the community college.
+His stacked non-core activity can then be high school equivalency at the community college.

 Example: Erika is in a 20 hour per week vocational training program and her Work Study has ended.
 She can be referred to the Career Development Program as the core activity to provide her with additional work skills in the field she is studying.